 ACTRESS: Stage, Screen, TV, Commercials & VOs

 But I was never a fan of the cold weather and soon put together a plan to move out West.
 My best friend and I found a great place in LaJolla, CA (not too shabby a place to start!) while I put feelers out in LA.
 Six months later I had a place in Burbank with another aspiring NY actor.
 At that time they were giving stuff away!
-You'll have to ask about my crazy rental deals, roommates - peeping Tom, being stalked, and my O.J. story among other things I could just not make up, so I write...
+I could tell you about my crazy rental deals and crazy roommates - I've written it all down...

-Upon arriving in LA I immediately found work with a new talent manager, whose business I was pretty much left to run.
-Within months and numerous bounced checks from her, I was encouraged by her clients to open my own company, which I did.
+Anyway, upon arriving in LA I found work with a new talent manager, whose business I was left to run.
+Within months and numerous bounced checks from her, I was encouraged - by her clients to open my own company, which I did.
 I was getting lots of auditions - for everyone.
 That too was thrilling!
 I obtained the 'elusive' SAG card after just two short weeks (much too soon, will explain later) as a stand-in for Kim Delaney on N.Y.P.D.
 Blue.

 But that figure of mine, well, that didn't quite work for TV & Film.
 My headshots got me into many audition rooms and I was making some great impressions.
 But most of the feedback went something like...
 "She's not physically right for the role, often followed by things like... 'the best of 80 women we saw', 'total pro', 'so funny', 'great hair', 'beautiful face', 'we love her'...

-I was also able to set up agent meetings, but could not get representation to save my life.
+I was also able to set up agent meetings, but could not secure representation to save my life.
 Eventually a kind soul, great guy/agent (sadly no longer in the biz) told me, "Casting Directors are having you in, knowing you'll deliver on the material and they want you to win, but they also know you probably won't get hired."
 I don't think I closed my mouth 'til I got home that day, maybe not for a couple of days - that hurt!
 But I needed to hear it!
-Everyone was telling to lose weight.
-I stand 5'5" and at 115lbs.
-I didn't have any more to give!
-Weight was not my problem - genetics was...
-I tried various diet pills and always kept up my routine at the gym, hiked and biked at least an hour every day - rain or shine.
+Everyone was telling me to lose weight.
+I stand 5'5" and was 115lbs.
+I couldn't give much more!
+Besides weight was not my problem - genetics was...
+I tried various diet pills and always exercised.

 After a brief period (okay years) of daring people to hire me regardless, then wallowing in frustration when they didn't, trying desperately to 'figure' out how the heck to make those necessary and costly changes (?)
 I decided to seek out work in other aspects of the industry.
 I had to make a living afterall.
-Being behind a bar all night no longer 'served' me.
-I began major multi-tasking!!!
-In addition to opening Madcap Management (representing no more than 10 actors) I also started working as the assistant to the head of domestic distribution @ Miramax, while there I started my next endeavor - Show & Tell: "Workshops for the Professional Actor" which I solely operated and performed at each event with my very select actor-members (close to 300).
-I worked as casting assistant and/or paid reader for TV & Film, directed & produced theater, and always managed to stay on stage - inviting everyone I ever met to every show.
+Being behind a bar no longer 'served' me; I have very little patience for drunks.
+So, I began major multi-tasking!!!
+In addition to opening Madcap Management (representing no more than 10 actors) I also started working as the assistant to the head of domestic distribution @ Miramax, started Show & Tell: "Workshops for the Professional Actor" which I solely operated and performed with my very select/talented actor-members, worked as a casting assistant and/or paid reader for TV, Film, and commercials, directed & produced theater, and always managed to stay on stage - inviting everyone I ever met to every show.
 And against all odds I got a few film and TV roles.

-I was offered some very lucrative positions: a six figure starting salary as an agent @ Epstein/Wyckoff, a show-runner position @ USA, a 2 year marketing contract @ Miramax, more casting work, collaborations with other managers and agents, was approached by CDs and agents to partner up and expand my workshop company.
-ALL of which I turned down.
+I was also offered some very lucrative positions: a six figure starting salary as an agent @ Epstein/Wyckoff, a show-runner position @ USA, a 2 year marketing contract @ Miramax, more casting work, was approached by CDs and agents to partner up and expand my workshop company, etc. ALL of which I turned down.

 I am so grateful for all of those experiences & opportunities - they gave me clarity.
 I choose (every day) to pursue acting - because there is absolutely nothing I love more !